madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 The main work of this decoupling exercise would be to:

-1. Allow for dynamic policies to be provided, this will allow us to prevent all ECS tasks from having access to dynamo, and allow wagtail and current cymph tasks to only have access to the resources they need.
+1. Allow for dynamic policies to be provided, this will allow us to prevent all ECS tasks from having access to RDS, Dynamo, etc., allowing Wagtail and current cymph tasks to only have access to the resources they need.
 2. Allowing for different template files to be passed into the module.
 The module currently only allows the specific template file to be used to define our container_definition.
 3. Potentially provide a separation between clusters and tasks, allowing us to create a cluster with multiple task definitions.

-To achieve this, I would first suggest that we do the following:
+To achieve this, we would first suggest doing the following:

 #### 1. Create the ECS_Cluster outside of the module
-As the cluster itself it very minimal to set-up, as shown here:
+The cluster itself is very minimal to set-up, as shown here:
 ```terraform
 resource "aws_ecs_cluster" "main" {
   name = local.cluster_name